 Some teams will conceptualize this as the “middle of the funnel,” or that next stage of the conversation, when you know they’re interested, and you’re trying to keep them engaged long enough to get to the “decision” phase.

-Either way, you can use the tools we’ve already discussed (conversational marketing and sales engagement) here, too, but with a different strategy.
+Either way, you can use the tools we’ve already discussed (conversational marketing and sales execution) here, too, but with a different strategy.